Australian-Imaging-Service/charts/docs/Charts/Deployment/Azure-Setup-Full.md

 ---
-layout: default
-title: "Azure-Setup-Full"
+title: "Azure Setup Full"
-#permalink: /Azure-Setup-Full/
+weight: 10
 ---

-# Create an AKS Cluster
+## Create an AKS Cluster

 One of the great things about Azure is the Azure Cli.
 Specify Bash and then you can run all commands through your web browser and all tools and kubectl / az commands are already installed and available without having to create them on your workstation or spin up a VM instance for the sole purpose of controlling the cluster.